The Cantos: Structure

 [The letters ABC/ACB indicate the sequences in which the concepts could be presented.]

 In the light of cantos written later than this letter, it would be possible to add other recurring motifs to this list, such as: periploi ('voyages around'); vegetation rituals such as the Eleusinian Mysteries; usura, banking and credit; and the drive towards clarity in art, such as the 'clear line' of Renaissance painting and the 'clear song' of the troubadours.

 The poem's symbolic structure also makes use of an opposition between darkness and light.
-Images of light are used variously, and may represent neoplatonic ideas of divinity, the artistic impulse, love (both sacred and physical) and good governance, amongst other things.
+Images of light are used variously, and may represent neoplatonic ideas of divinity, the artistic impulse, love (both sacred and physical) and good governance, among other things.
 The moon is frequently associated in the poem with creativity, while the sun is more often found in relation to the sphere of political and social activity, although there is frequent overlap between the two.
 From the Rock Drill sequence on, the poem's effort is to merge these two aspects of light into a unified whole.

 The Cantos was initially published in the form of separate sections, each containing several cantos that were numbered sequentially using Roman numerals (except cantos 85–109, first published with Arabic numerals).
 The original publication dates for the groups of cantos are as given below.
 The complete collection of cantos was published together in 1987 (including a final short coda or fragment, dated 24 August 1966).
-In 2002 a bilingual edition of “Posthumous Cantos” (Canti postumi) appeared in Italy.
+In 2002 a bilingual edition of "Posthumous Cantos" (Canti postumi) appeared in Italy.
 This is a concise selection from the mass of drafts (circa 1915–1965) uncollected or unpublished by Pound, and contains many passages that throw light on The Cantos.